ubicomplab/ubicomplab.github.io/projects/cough/index.md

 - You are free to disable the monitoring after the 24 hours are complete.

 Interested in participating in the study?
-Please send an email to UWCoughTest@gmail.com.
+Please send an email to UWCoughTest@gmail.com letting us know you are interested.

 Thanks in advance!